 Why do you ask for a Criminal Records Check?

+HSNS requires that a criminal records check (with vulnerable sector search) be completed prior to volunteering, which can take several weeks.
 We are required to ensure that volunteers who may interact with our clients are thoroughly screened.
-Cost of the check is not covered by HSNS.
+Cost of the records check is not covered by HSNS.